SidoniaM7/Teaching-materials/README.md

-# Teaching-materials
+# Website-materials
-This repository contains my teaching portfolio as well as the supporting materials for the courses I have taught.
+This repository contains my the supporting materials linked on my website.